Chief EditorT. Mohapatra

 Online ISSN 0976-058X

 NAAS Rating 5.20

-At Agricultural Research Communication Centre (ARCC) double blind peer-review process has been followed from last 50 years to maintain the quality and standards of the journals.
+At Agricultural Research Communication Centre (ARCC) double-blind peer-review process has been followed for the last 50 years to maintain the quality and standards of the journals.

-ARCC Journals is having Esteemed Reviewer’s panel of more than 5000 senior scale professionals from all around the globe and their profile are given on https://arccjournals.com/ourReviewers
+ARCC Journals is having Esteemed Reviewer’s panel of more than 10000 senior scale professionals from all around the globe and their profiles are given on arccjournals.com/ourReviewers

-The main objective of our Editors and Reviewers is to follow peer-review process to maintain the standards of the journals and helps the author to improve quality of the research.
+The main objective of our Editors and Reviewers is to follow the peer-review process to maintain the standards of the journals and helps the author to improve the quality of the research.

 The ARCC journals are very much professional about publishing the most knowledge-rich and original journals and emphasize the most comprehensive peer review.

 The entire editorial process for article review is performed using ARCC online manuscript tracking system.
 We continuously innovate to provide cutting-edge tools and services for an efficient peer review.

 The peer review process can take several weeks or months, depending on the complexity of the research and the availability of the peer reviewers.
 Once the manuscript has been accepted for publication, it is copyedited, typeset, and proofread before being published in the journal.